dannyreed/react-project/README.md

 # About this App
-It's being developed into a resume website as practice with React JS.
+It's being developed into a resume website as practice with React JS based on Lama Dev's React-Node.js Mern Blog App tutorial [here](https://www.youtube.com/playlist?list=PLj-4DlPRT48lGpll2kC4wOsLj7SEV_lYu).

 # Setup and where things are
-You will want the gcloud CLI installed first along with Node (npx).
+You will want the gCloud CLI installed first along with Node (NPX) and Yarn.

 Git will be used to interact with this repo.
 You can clone into it with: